go-fuego/fuego/documentation/docs/guides/serialization.md

 - Responses with `Accept: application/vnd.keyvalue` will be serialized using your custom serializer
 - The route still supports standard Fuego content negotiation for JSON, YAML, XML, etc.

-Custom serdes take precedence over built-in serdes for the specified content type, meaning you can override Fuego's default de/serialization logic for JSON, XML, YAML, etc. if you choose.
+Custom SerDes take precedence over built-in SerDes for the specified content type, meaning you can override Fuego's default de/serialization logic for JSON, XML, YAML, etc. if you choose.

-Note that your `Serde`'s `Deserialize` implementation must return the type expected by your controller's body (`fuego.ContextWithBody[FooType]`) or an internal server error (HTTP status 500) will be thrown.
+Note that your `SerDes`'s `Deserialize` implementation must return the type expected by your controller's body (`fuego.ContextWithBody[FooType]`) or an internal server error (HTTP status 500) will be thrown.

 You can also use this option at the group or server level to easily apply custom content negotiation to multiple routes.